kanchihari/interior-design/README.md

 ## Credits
 * Content
-    - The code to make a part footer,header and singup form is take from the [love Running]() project.
+    - The code to make a part footer,header and singup form is take from the [love-running-v3]() project.
     - The code for css styles for video is taken from [w3schools](www.W3schools.com)

 * Media